belloibrahv/docs/overview.md

 - DevOps
 - And almost every role that requires infrastucture knowledege.

-You will cover topic such as Networking, OS, UNIX/Linux Systems, NAL SD, Troubleshooting, Coding, and Behavioural.
+You will cover topic such as Networking, Distributed System, UNIX/Linux Systems, Performance Optimization, Troubleshooting, Coding, and Behavioural.

 ## Operating System